CMPGPT/TextGPT/README.md

 ## Technology Stack

-- Next.js for frontend and API routes
+- Next.js 14+ for frontend and API routes
 - Supabase for database and authentication
 - OpenAI for chat functionality
 - Stripe for subscription management
+- TailwindCSS for styling
-- Firebase for additional features
+- Radix UI for accessible components

 ## Project Structure